 That was the case for me with the Transcontinental Race 2015 – Heck, I had a fantastic time, I had some utterly bottom of the barrel moments, some of which I don’t want to put myself through ever again but I also had some of the most euphoric moments of my life too.
 Having managed two checkpoints and 2,400km in 13 days before scratching, I soon realised I wasn’t half as prepared as I’d thought.
 Not only that, a lot of the amazing parts of the trip had been and gone within seconds as there was never any time to stop and take it all in.

 This for me was the worst part of the experience.
 Only getting a glance at some of the incredible parts of the Transcontinental Race route and not having the time to really take it all in.
-The Trans Continental is after all a race and not a tour.
-Something I new at the start but subconsciously wasn’t as prepared for as I’d thought!
+The Trans-Continental is after all a race and not a tour.
+Something I knew at the start but subconsciously wasn’t as prepared for as I’d thought!

 The best bit for me was that it also covered my favourite part of the TCR 2015, Col de Finestre, but there were many many more cols along the way to enjoy.

-A few folk have asked for a run through of my setup, I must emphasise that this setup is perfect for me in light of the trip and the experience I’ve had.
+A few folks have asked for a run-through of my setup, I must emphasise that this setup is perfect for me in light of the trip and the experience I’ve had.
 It’s different for everyone in terms of what works best for you so if you see something you like, try it out on a shorter tour before taking it to something more challenging.

 The Torino Nice Rally boasts some pretty tricky climbs, one of which was practically unrideable, particularly for those without suspension or fat tyres.

-There were all sorts of bikes on this trip, full sus, hardtail, classic tourer, gravel bike, steel, carbon, alu etc.
+There were all sorts of bikes on this trip, full sus, hardtail, classic tourer, gravel bike, steel, carbon, aluminium etc.